East Ukraine separatists hold vote to gain legitimacy, promise normalcy

 Sunday's election comes a week after Ukraine held a parliamentary vote, won overwhelmingly by parties that support President Petro Poroshenko's drive for closer ties with Europe.
 Parties traditionally closer to Russia were almost wiped out, a sign that outside the areas held by rebels Ukraine's East-West dilemma has been resolved largely for the West.

 Western governments and Kiev say the election in Donetsk and Luhansk is illegal and will make it harder to end the conflict.
-Moscow says it will honor the result.
+Moscow says it will honour the result.

 Lyagin's commission is preparing 3.2 million ballots, but there are no voter lists.
 Lyagin said mobile polling stations would be used to enable rebel fighters, including Russians and other foreigners in their ranks, to vote.